-If you're looking to make a will but have been putting it off, then now is a good time to take action as Free Wills Month (opens in new tab) kicks in next month (October) which gives away free will writing services in return for a charity donation.
+If you're looking to make a will but have been putting it off, then now is a good time to take action as it's Free Wills Month (opens in new tab) – which takes place every October and March and means free will writing services in return for a charity donation.

 Three in five adults don’t have a will - that's 31 million people - according to financial company Canada Life (opens in new tab), but having one can save your family financial heartache as well as a potential inheritance tax bill.

 Making your will is never going to be a ‘fun job', but here's how to make one for free and donate to charity at the same time.

 Making a will is your chance to say how you want your worldly goods, like your home, savings and personal items, shared out once you’re gone.
 You can include funeral wishes along with other special requests, say leaving individual items to certain people or saying who you’d like to look after your children and even your pets.

 If you’ve already made a will, it’s a good idea to review it regularly, especially after big life changes, like getting married, having children, inheriting large sums of money or remarrying.